 Durability (10% weight)

 We wore these shirts on runs, hikes, traveling, and paddling, to learn which ones are best for what.
+Credit: Maggie Nichols

 Why Trust GearLab

-To take these shirts to their sunny limits outdoors, we enlisted Senior Review Editor Maggie Nichols and Review Editor Kaylee Walden.
-Both of these women strive to spend every possible moment outside.
-Maggie first fell in love with the outdoors by chasing frogs and watching cicadas hatch.
-She has now worked in the outdoor industry for over 15 years, taking on many roles from camp counselor in the Midwest to leading kayakers in the Caribbean and guiding backcountry trips across the US.
-She lives and works in some seriously high-UV environments, from the sun-scorched high deserts of northern Nevada to the baking mountaintops of the Sierra Nevada.
+Maggie has worked in the outdoor industry for over 15 years, taking on many roles from camp counselor in the Midwest to leading kayakers in the Caribbean and guiding backcountry trips across the US.
+She lives, works, and plays in some seriously high-UV environments, from the sun-scorched high deserts of northern Nevada to the baking mountaintops of the Sierra Nevada.

-Likewise, Kaylee lives and works in the high mountains of Southwest Colorado, with frequent Utah and New Mexico desert trips on the menu, where sun protection is paramount.
-She works as an outdoor guide, taking people hiking and climbing in the summers, backcountry skiing in the winters, and high-altitude mountaineering in the spring — where a sun shirt is always a non-negotiable part of the daily uniform.
-With so much outdoor work and play, and consideration for skin cancer risk, neither of these ladies takes chances when it comes to staying consistently protected from the sun.
+Kaylee resides in the high mountains of Southwest Colorado, with frequent Utah and New Mexico desert trips on the menu, where sun protection is paramount.
+She works as an outdoor guide, taking people hiking and climbing in the summer, backcountry skiing in the winter, and high-altitude mountaineering in the spring.

 We've taken these sun shirts across the world to test them in all kinds of environments where harsh sunlight can damage your skin.

 For sunny water sports, the Columbia Tidal Tee is an exceptional value.
+Credit: Kaylee Walden

 Comfort and Fit

 Even when hanging onto mountain bike handlebars for a jostling downhill, the OR Echo's sleeves stay perfectly in place.
+Credit: Kaylee Walden

 We love the sweatshirt-like fit and comfort of the Black Diamond Alpenglow Hoody.
 With a wide hem, cuffs that hold it in place without being tight, and no seams in the armpits for comfort while moving, we confess we even enjoy sleeping in this cozy garment.

 The NRS Silkweight is a favorite of ours for paddling (especially with furry friends).
+Credit: Sara James

 The Columbia Silver Ridge Utility and REI Sahara Long Sleeve are our favorites among the collared options we tested.
 The Columbia Utility has soft, thin, flowy fabric that drapes pleasantly on bare skin or over another shirt.
 Drop hems add a touch of shape and class without constricting any part of your body.
-The fabric of the REI Sahara might seem a tad crinkly at first, but it feels almost cool against the skin, and the shoulders have an impressive amount of stretch to keep even our broad-shouldered testers mobile.
+The fabric of the REI Sahara might seem a tad crinkly at first, but it feels almost cool against the skin, and the shoulders offer impressive stretch to keep even our broad-shouldered testers mobile.

 If oversized T-shirts are one of your favorite fits, the Sahara Shade Hoodie will be right up your alley.
 It has an oversized, drapey fit made of smooth, silky fabric and long cuffs with thumbholes.

 The Sahara Long Sleeve is a very comfortable hiking and hanging around shirt.
+Credit: Maggie Nichols

 Sun Protection